Nik Pantazopoulos

 Nik Pantazopoulos is an artist, researcher and educator based in Naarm/Melbourne.

-Pantazopoulos is an academic with a studio based practice that explores the body and his history through a psychoanalytic lens.
-He develops his practice led research through a Freudian and Lacanian lens.
-His research is further informed by a critical theory, art history and contemporary art influenced by Ancient Greek mythologies, rituals and homosexual narratives and there ongoing contribution to a culture of erasure, resistance and hegemonic politics.
-Pantazopoulos' work uses, drawing, sculpture, performance, photography and the moving image with an empasis on the haptic process.
+Pantazopoulos is an academic with a studio based practice that explores the body and its history through the image and writting.
+He develops his practice led research through a psychoanalytic lens with an interest in Freudian and Lacanian theory, art history and contemporary art influenced by mythology, ritual and homosexual narratives and their ongoing contribution to a culture of erasure and resistance to hegemonic politics.
+Pantazopoulos' work uses, drawing, sculpture, performance, photography, and the moving image with an emphasis on the haptic process.

 Supervisor projects